Genoa: Flag

 The flag of Genoa is a St. George's Cross, a red cross on a white field.

-The patron saint of Genoa was Saint Lawrence until at least 958, but the Genoese transferred their allegiance to Saint George (and Saint John the Baptist) at some point during the 11th or 12th century, most likely with the rising popularity of the military saint during the Crusades.
+Genoa's patron saint was Saint Lawrence until at least 958, but the Genoese transferred their allegiance to Saint George (and Saint John the Baptist) at some point during the 11th or 12th century, most likely with the rising popularity of the military saint during the Crusades.
 Genoa also had a banner displaying a cross since at latest 1218, possibly as early as 1113.
-But the cross banner was not associated with the saint; indeed, the saint had his own flag, the vexillum beati Georgii (first mentioned 1198), a red flag showing George and the dragon.
+But the cross banner was not associated with the saint; indeed, the saint had his own flag, the vexillum beati Georgii (first mentioned in 1198), a red flag showing George and the dragon.
 A depiction of this flag is shown in the Genoese annals under the year 1227.
 The Genoese flag with the red cross was used alongside this "Saint George's flag", from at least 1218, known as the insignia cruxata comunis Janue ("cross ensign of the commune of Genoa").

 The saint's flag was the city's main war flag, but the cross flag was used alongside it in the 1240s.

 The Saint George's flag (i.e. the flag depicting the saint) remained the main flag of Genoa at least until the 1280s.
 The flag now known as the "St. George's Cross" seems to have replaced it as Genoa's main flag at some point during the 14th century.
 The Book of Knowledge of All Kingdoms (c.
 1385) shows it, inscribed with the word iustiçia, and described as:

-There was also a historiographical tradition claiming that the flag of England was adopted from the Genoese flag during the Third Crusade in 1190, however, it cannot be substantiated as historical.
+There was also a historiographical tradition claiming that the flag of England derives from the Genoese flag, which derives from the Knights Templar's red cross, during the Third Crusade in 1190, but it cannot be substantiated as historical.

 Geography

 The city of Genoa covers an area of 243 km2 between the Ligurian Sea and the Apennine Mountains.
-The city stretches along the coast for about 30 km from the neighbourhood of Voltri to Nervi, and for 10 km from the coast to the north along the valleys Polcevera and Bisagno.
+It stretches along the coast for about 30 km from the neighbourhood of Voltri to Nervi, and for 10 km from the coast to the north along the valleys Polcevera and Bisagno.
 The territory of Genoa is popularly divided into 5 main zones: the centre, the west, the east, the Polcevera and the Bisagno Valley.
-Although much of the city centre is located at a low elevation, the territory surrounding it is mountainous with undeveloped land usually being in steep terrain.
+Although much of the city centre is at a low elevation, the territory surrounding it is mountainous, with undeveloped land usually in steep terrain.

 Genoa is adjacent to two popular Ligurian vacation spots: Camogli and Portofino.
 In the metropolitan area of Genoa lies Aveto Natural Regional Park.